-Around 12% of people in the UK are living with asthma.
+Around twelve per cent of people in the UK are living with asthma.
 It is a common condition of the lungs causing intermittent breathing difficulties.
 Affecting people of all ages, it usually develops during childhood but may also develop later in life as well.
 Although there is still no cure for asthma, there are ways to control asthma symptoms and make getting by in everyday life easier.
 We invited Dr Brian O'Connor, a highly esteemed consultant in general and respiratory medicine to shares his expert insight on how asthma affects the lungs.

 What are the symptoms of asthma?